Yasmani Grandal Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.66 team ERA ranks fourth across all MLB pitching staffs.
+- The Yankees have the fifth-ranked team ERA across all league pitching staffs (3.65).

-- Yankees pitchers combine to allow 66 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Yankees pitchers combine to allow 68 total home runs at a clip of 1.1 per game (to rank 17th in baseball).

+- Vasquez will make his first start of the season for the Yankees.

+- It's the season debut and his first appearance in more than a year for the 24-year-old righty.

 © 2023 Data Skrive.
 All rights reserved.